- Draft -

 This is a part of my welcome letter from my CV portfolio, below my “User ID” was my assigned password and it was signed by Paul Holman (see below).

-It was simple setup yet very functional and effective.
+It was a simple setup yet very functional and effective.

 Before I joined, there was an issue that PAL members couldn’t access US/JP Sony’s and member’s sites/newsgroups and visa versa.